19 Daily Habits That Make You Less Productive (And What to Do)

 If you don’t feel your best, you’re not going your best.

-You know those people nodding off in the middle of the day?
+Do you know those people nodding off in the middle of the day?

-Something isn’t right there, whether it’s lack of sleep or an unhealthy diet.
+Something isn’t right there, whether it’s a lack of sleep or an unhealthy diet.

-The solution is typically simple, but takes courage to achieve.
+The solution is typically simple but takes courage to achieve.

 Once you find that solution that works – whether diet, sleeping habits, exercising, or whatever – make it a habit.